KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 --> 8 player/Gorlock (Rhulk).md

 ##### Brief Summary
-Gorlock is a Path of the Ragemage Minotaur Barbarian (played by Will P) and currently allied with the [[Peacekeeper]] force
+Gorlock is a Path of the Ragemage Minotaur Barbarian (played by Will P) and currently allied with the [[Peacekeeper Force]] force
 ##### Appearance

 ##### Personality